Trumpet-Weasel/Unity-2D-Collider-Mask/README.md

 <li>TARDIS Effect - A demo containing a box that is larger on the inside than it is on the outside. <br>
 </ul>

-I threw this together for a personal project, but decided to put it on Github in case anybody else might find it useful.
+I threw this together for a personal project, but decided to put it on Github hoping somebody else would find it useful.
 Hope you find a cool way to use this!